Skip to content

 DATABASE_URL PostgreSQL connection string postgres://user:pass@host:5432/kanap?sslmode=require

-Database requirements: - PostgreSQL 16 or higher (tested minimum; older versions may work but are unsupported) - Extensions: citext, pgcrypto, uuid-ossp - User needs CREATE TABLE / ALTER TABLE permissions for migrations - Recommended: dedicated database
+Database requirements: - PostgreSQL 16 or higher (tested minimum; older versions may work but are unsupported) - Extensions: citext, pgcrypto, uuid-ossp - User needs CREATE TABLE / ALTER TABLE permissions for migrations - Recommended: dedicated database - DATABASE_URL must use a dedicated application role, not postgres or another cluster-admin role - Recommended: create the app role as NOSUPERUSER NOBYPASSRLS from the start

 Database setup (example):

--- 1. Create database and user
+-- 1. Create database and dedicated app role

 CREATE DATABASE kanap;

-CREATE USER kanap WITH PASSWORD 'secure-password';
+CREATE USER kanap WITH PASSWORD 'secure-password' NOSUPERUSER NOBYPASSRLS;

 GRANT ALL PRIVILEGES ON DATABASE kanap TO kanap;